 Any fresh fish is good for Tempura.
-Cut into small pieces, it would be much easier to fry.
+Cut into smaller pieces, so it would be much easier to fry.
 Today I added some ‘Aonori’ to the batter.
-Tempura dishes that are fried with the batter mixed with sea vegetables are called ‘Isobe-age’.
+Tempura that is made with the batter mixed with Sea Vegetables is called ‘Isobe-age’.
 Most commonly ‘Aonori’ (Dried Green Laver Flakes) is added to the batter, but it might be difficult to find.
 Finely crumbled Nori or Wakame can be used.

 Makes